simonesquad/simonesquad/README.md

 ### Welcome to my Github!
 This is where it all began...
 + Software developer from the U.S.
 + First became excited about coding in Amsterdam
-+ REACT / VUEJS / CSS / JS / TYPESCRIPT / DJANGO / NODE / JAVA / HTML / PYTHON
++ REACT / PYTHON / && MORE!
 + Interested in web dev, ai, sustainable tech, cybersecurity, crypto, and machine learning
 + Was digital nomading for a while...
 + Environmental Science background and project development